Here are the five top reasons that it’s better to have a Medicare Advantage plan:

 - Do you have limited financial resources (approximately $7,500 for individuals or $11,500 for couples)?

 If you’re wondering how this is a benefit with Medicare Advantage plans, it is simply this.
-If you qualify for both Medicare and Medicaid (dual-eligible), and a Medicare Advantage SNP-D plan is available in your county, you can reduce your costs substantially by enrolling in an SNP.
+If you qualify for both Medicare and Medicaid (Dual-eligible beneficiaries are those who receive both Medicare and Medicaid benefits.
+It includes beneficiaries enrolled in Medicare Part A and/or Part B while receiving full Medicaid and/or financial assistance through a Medicare Savings Program....), and a Medicare Advantage SNP-D plan is available in your county, you can reduce your costs substantially by enrolling in an SNP.
 An SNP-D plan is a plan specifically designed for dual-eligible individuals and all plans include a prescription drug plan.

 If You Have Retiree Benefits That Include Medicare Advantage, Your Out-of-Pocket Expenses Could Be Lower

 A growing number of employers and unions offer their own Medicare Advantage plans.
 To enroll in these plans, retirees enroll through their employer or union.
 These employer retiree plans:

-- Provide Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B benefits and may also include prescription drug coverage;
+- Provide Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.... and Part B benefits and may also include prescription drug coverage;

 - Might provide more coverage than most Medicare Advantage plans (according to America’s Health Insurance Plans (AHIP); and

 - Plans offer retirees an easy transition to Medicare as plans are generally very similar to those offered while working.

 Most retiree plans use cost-sharing such as copayments, A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., and coinsurance, like most Medicare Advantage plans.
 But, many of the employer and union plans help reduce or pay for part of the plan’s monthly premium, and frequently the plans have more extra benefit than the zero-dollar premium plans.

 Medicare Advantage Plans Offer Benefits Not Included in Original Medicare